- Department Overview

 The Freedom of Information Access Request Form is available for download using the link provided or can be picked up at City Hall.

-The request form should be completed and delivered to Corporate Services at Cranbrook City Hall, 40 – 10th Avenue South.
+The request form should be completed and delivered to the CAO office at Cranbrook City Hall, 40 – 10th Avenue South.
 The City cannot accept verbal requests under Freedom of Information.
 Please be aware there may be costs associated in providing the information requested.

 - Where can I find application forms?